 1. Choose the right rabbi, cantor, or wedding officiant for you.

 An officiant with an inclusive approach will open up possibilities and work with you to create a meaningful wedding ceremony that will resonate throughout your married lives.
-Your rabbi or cantor will be your best guide for creating the ceremony you desire and take both of your backgrounds into consideration.
+Your rabbi or cantor will be your best guide for creating the ceremony you desire that takes your whole selves into consideration.

-2. Reach out to your parents and grandparents.
+2. Reach out to your parents, grandparents, chosen family and cherished elders.

-3. Create an opportunity for parents to connect with the officiant.
+3. Create an opportunity for parents and/or chosen family to connect with the officiant.

 This connection is especially important when the officiant represents only one partner’s faith or cultural background.
-For example, I often meet with couples and their parents a few days before the wedding to introduce myself, answer questions, and allay concerns, and to invite parents to reflect on the values they hope to pass on to their children.
+For example, I often meet with couples and their parents a few days before the wedding to introduce myself, answer questions, allay concerns, and to invite parents to reflect on the values they hope they have passed on to their children.
 I have found parents are most appreciative of this opportunity.

-4. If you share different faith backgrounds, ask your officiant to acknowledge them during the ceremony.
+4. If you share different spiritual backgrounds, ask your officiant to acknowledge them during the ceremony.

-5. Check that your officiant will share Hebrew blessings also in English translation.
+5. Check that your officiant will share an English translation of the Hebrew blessings.

 This practice is important not only for Jewish guests with limited knowledge of Hebrew, but also for guests who are not Jewish.
 It ensures they can be fully involved in this sacred event and emphasizes that you value their presence and experience at your wedding.